STAY siLENT FOR A CHANGE

 Lent 2018 was a great year.
-We reached a huge milestone - we've clocked up a million minutes of silence!
+We reached a huge milestone - we clocked up a million minutes of silence!

 Million Minutes' Director Danny Curtin said: "I'm delighted that together we've clocked up more than a million minutes of silence!
 It shows that we're prepared to stand with young people, especially those who don't get heard in today's world."

 The last seven years have seen some big new projects, from the Celebrating Young People Awards to the Courtyard detached youth work project.
-And the silence continued with siLENT 2018 supported by Frank Cottrell Boyce, Delia Smith, Margaret Mizen, Bishop Alan Williams and a host of schools and parishes.
+The silence continued with siLENT 2018 supported by Frank Cottrell Boyce, Delia Smith, Margaret Mizen, Bishop Alan Williams and a host of schools and parishes.

 News from some of our siLENT Participants

-We are delighted that the Sisters of the Holy Family - and many of their wider lay family - stayed siLENT this year.
+We are delighted that the Sisters of the Holy Family - and many of their wider lay family - stayed siLENT in 2018.
 Togeterh they clocked up 1,000,000 seconds!
 It was truly inspirational.
 Here are some photos

 And Sister Margaret from Austin Friars' school sent us this reflection of her quiet time: